Updated: May 9

 This place is a gold mine for every one.
 Singletons, families, dates - every one.
 If you have a fascination for science, arts, and culture, this is the spot.
 The California Science Center offers so much to the imagination and learning of children and adults.
 Best of all, it's free.
 Right there's the King Tut exhibit that costs money, but girl I'm payin' for it!
 The Endeavour Spacecraft is parked here and it's home to the '88 Olympics.

-Hollywood Walk of Fame I'd love to put this #1, but the golden area is no more.
+Hollywood Walk of Fame I'd make Walk of Fame #1, but the boulevard is crowded with stink meat carts, CD hustlers and a dark energy in desperate need to bring back Golden Era Hollywood.
+I like the original artists and energy, but the golden era to make a comeback.
 I honestly don't know what's worse...
 The stink meat sausage carts, the emotional trace music, or the dirty Mickey Mouse that just ruined my childhood dreams.

 Go for the Hollywood Walk of Fame, Chinese Grauman's Theatre (with the cement hand and foot prints) Pantages, and El Capitan (kid friendly screenings Tuesdays at 10am).